Emery keen to bring Xhaka back for Arsenal as he reveals positive talks with disgruntled midfielder | Goal.com

 Xhaka played in both games for Switzerland over the international break, scoring in the 6-1 demolition of Gibraltar, and has previously expressed his determination to win back his place with the Gunners.

-His outburst that saw him tell Gunners fans to "f*ck off" as he left the pitch against Palace saw him replaced by Pierre-Emerick Aubameyang as captain and it remains to be seen how heavily he'll be involved with the first-team until the end of the season.
+His outburst that saw him tell Gunners fans to "f*ck off" as he left the pitch against Palace saw him replaced by Pierre-Emerick Aubameyang as captain, and it remains to be seen how heavily he will be involved with the first-team until the end of the season.

 Speaking to SRF, Xhaka added on the matter: "I have a clear idea as to how things should proceed, and Arsenal know this as well.